MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 ![](media/Hyper-converged-solution-using-Storage-Spaces-Direct-in-Windows-Server-2016/S2D_Step2HyperconvergedInfratsructureProcess.png)

-**Figure 4: Process for configuring the network in a hyper-converged solution using Windows Server 2016 Technical Preview.**
+**Figure 4: Process for configuring the network in a hyper-converged solution using Windows Server 2016.**

 > [!NOTE]
 > Skip this **Network Configuration** section, if you are testing Storage Spaces Direct inside of virtual machines.
 RDMA is not available for networking inside a virtual machine.